tekniche27/tekniche27/README.md

 Welcome to my new github account.

-I am a fullstack software engineer.
+I am a fullstack software engineer and familiar with scrum agile technology.

 - 🌱 I’m currently learning:
   - _Solidity, Web 3.0, NFT, Machine Learning and Metaverse._